stsrc/stsrc.github.io/static/media/pizza.f6732eea0f889accf39a.md

 Take out tomatoes from can but leave the sauce.
 Blend tomatoes.
 Add all remaining ingredients, and blend again.
 Should be ready.
 If it's to watery, you can reduce it by heating it on a stove.

 ## Baking
-Firstly **put flour on a baking plate** to prevent sticking pizza to the plate, but remember to put not to much of it.
+If you are using baking plate: firstly **put flour on a baking plate** to prevent sticking pizza to the plate, but remember to put not to much of it.
 Then stretch dough and put it on a baking plate.
 Next add sauce and toppings.
 Bake at **as high temperature as your oven can stand**.
 Bake until it looks ready (5 minutes for 400°C, longer for lower temperatures).